Narwallets/meta-pool/docs/index.md

  * Users providing liquidity can earn fees on each sell
  * Users wanting to unstake without the waiting period can do so for a fee.

 The *stNEAR->NEAR Liquidity Pool* is a one-sided Liquidity pool.
 Liquidity providers add only NEAR to the liquidity pool.
-The pool allows other users to have "Liquid Unstakes".
-During a "Liquid Unstake" users sell stNEAR and take NEAR from the liquidity pool, paying a fee.
+The pool allows other users to perform "Liquid Unstakes".
+During a "Liquid Unstake" users send stNEAR and receive NEAR from the liquidity pool, minus a fee.
 The fee represents how much users value skipping the 39-52hs waiting period to receive their funds.
 The fee varies with the amount of NEAR in the Liquidity Pool, but the curve is capped at the extremes.
-Initially, discount fees are in the range 1.8%-0.25%, but the curve parameters can be adjusted by DAO governance (by the vote of $META token holders).
+Initially, discount fees are in the range 3%-0.3%, but the curve parameters can be adjusted by DAO governance.

 ![example-fee-curve](images/example-fee-curve.png)

+## stNEAR Tokens

+This contract tokenizes your stake, allowing users to use their staked near as a NEP-141 TOKEN, called **stNEAR**.

+stNEARs represent staked NEAR. **The amount of stNEAR you hold is automatically incremented each epoch when staking rewards are paid**.

+## Trip-meter

+This contract also includes a trip-meter functionality, so you can precisely measure staking rewards received, regardless of stake and unstake movements you can make.
+The rewards trip-meter will show you the exact amount of your staking rewards without being affected by staking and unstaking movements in your account.

 ## Standard staking-pool and Lockup-Contract accounts